 Is the Support You Get Holding You Back?

-Hi, it’s Eva, and I’m dropping in today to talk about something we all know is important even if we don’t think about it much, or in fact just take it for granted.
-And it’s the issue of support in our lives, and what we call on the path of active authenticity, ample support.
+Today I want to address something we know is important even if we don’t think about it much.
+And it’s the issue of support in our lives, or what we call ample support on the path of active authenticity.

-For those following along in my book: Chasing the Wild Authentic, this concept is introduced in Part II (Zone 2): Expressing Who You Are, but it really is one of those core concepts that’s relevant to every aspect of life.
+For those following along in Chasing the Wild Authentic, the concept of ample support is introduced in Part II (Zone 2): Expressing Who You Are, but it really is one of those core concepts that’s relevant to every aspect of life.
 Let me just share the section of the book I’m referring to.

 “Improving your experience of life—acting to go from where you are currently to where you want to be—requires effort, courage, and clear thinking.
 And while your goal is at a distance, improving your situation will also require ample doses of vision and faith.